People's Party of Canada: 2019 federal election

 For the forthcoming 2019 Canadian federal election, Bernier told the National Post that the party would start candidate nominations after the 2019 by-elections.
-On March 25, 2019, Bernier announced in a press conference that the party has opened an online search for candidates until April 23, with candidate selection meetings to follow between May 7 and 13.
-In an interview on the CTV television show Power Play, he said that the party planned to have their first convention on June 1 to 2.
-The party held their conference from August 18 to 19, where "roughly 500 party officials took part in door knocking workshops, traditional media and social media training, debate training and mock debate."
+On March 25, 2019, Bernier announced in a press conference that the party had opened an online search for candidates until April 23, with candidate selection meetings to follow between May 7 and 13.
+In an interview on the CTV television show Power Play, he said that the party planned to have their first convention from June 1 to 2.
+The party held its conference from August 18 to 19, where "roughly 500 party officials took part in door knocking workshops, traditional media and social media training, debate training and mock debate."

-The party underwent several controversies during the campaign.
-In April 2019, Angelo Isidorou, a party executive and the Vancouver Quadra district association president resigned, stating the party was an "utter free-for-all" and had been "hijacked by egomaniacs".
+The PPC underwent several controversies during the campaign.
+In April 2019, Angelo Isidorou, a party executive and the Vancouver Quadra district association president, resigned; he stated that the party was an "utter free-for-all" and had been "hijacked by egomaniacs".
 Isidorou was one of the earliest individuals to blow the whistle on internal racism within the party.
 More resignations followed Isidorou and echoed accusations that the party had been infiltrated by "racist, xenophobic, homophobic and downright hateful people".
 In July 2019, the entire People's Party of Canada board in Elmwood—Transcona publicly sent a resignation letter, claiming that "racists", "anti-Semites" and "conspiracy theorists" had taken over and were promoting "the closure of Canada's "physical and economic borders" and had "spread misinformation through personal and official channels".
 They cited disillusionment towards the party's increasingly xenophobic nature and lack of focus towards economic discussion as their core reasons for resigning.
 Steven Fletcher, PPC candidate for Charleswood—St. James—Assiniboia—Headingley, rejected the accusation, claiming the action is rooted in vindictiveness against Bernier.
 The manager of the Elmwood—Transcona Facebook page responded to the criticism by stating: "Our problem is not necessarily with Max [Bernier] himself, but the entire organization has deep-rooted problems."
 The Winnipeg South Centre EDA argued that it was normal for a party to have "people with crazy ideas and racists" and wanted to know how the party reacted to it.
 Fletcher disputed their statement, stating that "they'd be kicked out pretty fast" if they held any such viewpoints, and touted the diversity of the PPC's candidates.
 Fletcher claimed that "some elements of the NDP and the Green Party" have "anti-Semitic viewpoints" and that there was an "anti-Quebec vibe" in online forums from "people supporting [Conservative Party leader] Andrew Scheer."
 The PPC later told Global News that the removal of the white nationalist was an example of the party taking a stand against racism.